KieronKretschmar/MentorGG_ImplementationDocumentation/Pipelines.md

 This configuration should already be applied, this is for reference.

-### Add Azure Container Registry (ACR) Enviroment Variables to Gitlab groups
+### Add Azure Container Registry (ACR) Environment Variables to Gitlab groups

-Add the following Enviroment Variables:
+Add the following Environment Variables:

 - `ACR_HOST`: `mentorgg.azurecr.io`
 - `ACR_PASSWORD`: *Consult DevOps*